abhinaynag/powershell/README.md

 # parsing
-Log parsing
+This is a repo for log parsing scripts.
+The format is custom and is not meant for general purpose parsing.
-This is a repo for updating log parsing scripts.
 For now it is primarily based on powershell.